mcverter/Dissertation/work/__NEWEST__/KaunsasSol/OutlineMay5.md

 [^5] Check Hobbes' [Leviathan: The first Part, Of Man](https://en.wikisource.org/wiki/Leviathan/The_First_Part) for antihumanism of mechanism / materialism

+[^6] Check Hobbes' [Leviathan: The first Part, Of Man](https://en.wikisource.org/wiki/Leviathan/The_First_Part) for antihumanism of mechanism / materialism

 [^6] Find something in Gilles Deleuze.
 Empiricism and Subjectivity.
 Jon Roffe

 [^7]: Find References for these things in the various authors